onmoonno/forage-lyft-starter-repo/README.md

 # Lyft Back-End Engineer: Project Overview
 * Completed the job simulation, and took over a project for the Lyft Rentals team, Come up with a clean design for an existing, unfinished component.
 * Drafted a UML class diagram representing a new reorganized architecture.
-* Refactored the codebase with Factory and Strategy design patterns for multiple product creation and manipulation.
+* Refactored the codebase with Factory and Strategy design pattern for multiple product creation and manipulation.
 * Implemented unit tests and added new functionality using test-driven development.

 ## Code and Resources Used